srtian/Blog/README.md

 # About Me
-Greetings, I am Srtian, a seasoned software development engineer specializing in security at ByteDance in Singapore.
+Greetings, I am Srtian, a senior Software Engineer for security department at ByteDance in Singapore.
 I have had the privilege of collaborating with Kwai and Horizon Robots in the past.
 My area of expertise is web development, with a strong grasp of Saas and tob businesses.
 Apart from my professional endeavors, I am an avid traveler, photographer, and reader.
 Wishing you a wonderful day ahead!

 ---
 - WeChat: Srtiann